Entryway Décor & Design Tips: How to Decorate an Entryway

 Tip #3:Create Organizing Zones

-Finally, an entryway can also be practical.
+Finally, an entryway design can also be practical.
 Here are some things to keep in mind that can help you design your own Everyday Entry that not only minimizes clutter, but could help you save time from having to look for lost keys, book bags, or purses.

 - First, consider what clutter you are always picking up.
 If you have a family, your list probably includes backpacks, shoes, and sports equipment.
 If you are empty nesters, your list might be coats, sweaters, keys, umbrellas, dog leashes, and mail.
-Regardless of what items you might pick up, you want to make sure your entry has a spot for them all.
+Regardless of what items you might pick up, you want to make sure your entryway design has a spot for them all.

 - Next, consider what sort of hardware you might need in that space.
-Functional designs may include coat hooks and ample storage baskets.
+Functional entryway designs may include coat hooks and ample storage baskets.
 Plus, a built-in seat for miscellaneous items or to help you easily get shoes on and off can come in handy.

 - Finally, think about how you will use the space.
 Consider establishing organized zones to store like-items, like shoes or backpacks.
 Not only with these spaces help get rid of clutter but these dedicated areas help establish a habit of returning items to their correct spot.
 Having more storage and less clutter is a goal of every tidy homeowner.
 Whether you have a grand foyer or smaller mudroom, plan out all your entryways with flair and organization.